|Village House||Self Catering||Flexible||3||6||2|

 The nearest large town (and airport) is Perpignan, although there are several small villages and the market town of Rivesaltes nearby.
-The autoroute is a 15 minute drive away with a large Carrefour hypermarket located near the turnoff.
+The Autoroute is a 15 minute drive away with a large Carrefour hypermarket and retail area is located near the turnoff.
 Many guests find it convenient to shop here on the way back from the beach.
-The next village towards the coast is Fitou, which is famous for its wine, and where there are several excellent restaurants.
+The next village towards the coast is Fitou, which is famous for its wine, and where there are several excellent restaurants

-This room is decorated to match the kitchen with a tiled floor, white walls and exposed beams.
-There are 2 sofas and an easy chair.
-There is a radio/cd player, tv, dvd player plus a selection of dvds.
+For Entertainment here is a radio/cd player, tv, dvd player plus a selection of dvds.
 A bookcase contains our house book, and a huge selection of ‘things to do’ leaflets and brochures.
-There is a selection of books left by previous guests.
+There is a selection of books left by previous guests

 Large fully fitted twin bedroom with french windows, overlooking square.